The competition

 Focus

-The Eisvogel – Prize for Sustainable Film Production recognises projects that were guided by sustainability standards in their planning and execution and in addition have successfully reduced their environmental impact by implementing innovations.
+The Eisvogel – Prize for Sustainable Film Production recognises projects that were guided systematically and structurally by the sustainability standards for film productions and in addition have implemented further measures and innovations to reduce their environmental impact.

-The focus of this competition is on the implementation of innovations that are transferable to other productions.
+The focus of this competition is on the implementation of additional measures and innovations that are transferable to other productions.

 This can involve both innovative ways of applying new technical solutions, for example in the area of studio or recording technology, as well as the implementation of innovative approaches and concepts in the area of organizational and logistical challenges of environmentally sound film productions.